ayusheda97/Project-Modelling/README.md

 ## Machine Learning Models

-The Python code in this repository leverages **TensorFlow** and other relevant libraries to implement and evaluate several deep learning models, including:
+The Python code in this repository leverages **TensorFlow** and other relevant libraries to implement and evaluate several deep learning models.
+The code provides a comprehensive evaluation of each model's performance using various metrics like accuracy, precision, recall, and F1-score.

-- InceptionV3
-- ResNet50
-- Artificial Neural Network (ANN)

-The code provides a comprehensive evaluation of each model's performance using various metrics like precision, recall, and F1-score.
-After evaluation, InceptionV3 is selected as the best-performing model for dog breed classification.

 ## Usage